Itera/ariot-2017-trashtalk/README.md

 compressed.
 If the can is full, but very light, we can assume that the contents can be compacted by the garbage truck, which means we can empty more trash cans in one round.
-This sensor will be connected to an Arduino Uno placed in the bottom of the can.
+This sensor will be connected to an Arduino Uno placed in the bottom of the can, which runs the code provided in `arduino/weight`.

 The two Arduinos and the SensorTag are connected to a Raspberry PI placed on the back side of the trash can.
 The Arduinos are connected with USB and